-Textbooks vary in price from around £40 to £100.
-The majority are provided free in the library or through MyPlace, our Virtual Learning Environment.
-We recommend that you allow £200 per academic year for books.
+Textbooks do vary in price from around £40 to £100.
+The majority are provided free in the library or via the Virtual Learning Environment platform.
+For budgeting purposes, we recommend allowing £200 per academic year for books.

 Please note: the fees shown are annual and may be subject to an increase each year.
 Find out more about fees.

 We've a thriving international community with students coming here to study from over 100 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.Visit our international students' section